The following is by Steven Bratman, M.D. I think it’s a great read . . . just fascinating!

 She was pleased with her improvement and referred many patients to me.
 But I began to feel ill whenever I saw her name on my schedule.
 The first rule of medicine is “above all, do no harm.”
 Had I really helped Andrea, or had I harmed her?
 If she had been cured of cancer or multiple sclerosis, the development of an obsession might not be too high a price to pay.
 But when we started treatment, all she had was asthma.
 If she took her four medications, she also had a life.
 Now all she has is a menu.
 She might have been better off if she had never heard of dietary medicine.

 I am generally lifted out of such melancholy reflections by success stories.
 I have another client whose rheumatoid arthritis was thrown into total remission by one simple intervention: adding foods high in trace minerals to his diet.
 Before he met me, he took prednisone, gold shots, and anti-inflammatories.
-Now he has gone a full year without a problem.
+He almost tried CBD oil after it was recommended to him by a friend.
+But I came into his life and told him about all of the different things he could do before he even had a chance to try it.
+Even so, he has now gone a full year without a problem.
 Seeing him encourages me not to give up entirely on making dietary recommendations.

 Stephen Bratman, M.D., is a holistic physician practicing in Ft.
 Collins, Colorado.
 He is the author of The Alternative Medicine Sourcebook: A Realistic Evaluation of Alternative Healing Methods (Lowell House).